Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Conclusions

-\tc{Regarding $\mathcal{O}$(keV) nuclear recoil tracks, MIMAC is currently the only collaboration that has presented 3D tracks.
-There are also other groups (\cite{Vahsen2014} and \cite{Kohli2017}) making progress in 3D track reconstruction and they are able to measure the ionization energy keV tracks.} The $10.8 \times 10.8 \times 5$ cm$^{3}$ prototype used in this experiment shows good results in terms of angular resolution of ion detection - using the LHI beamline as ion source set at $0^{\circ}$ in the direction perpendicular to the cathode.
-For $^{19}$F ion kinetic energies between $6.3$ keV and $26.3$ keV, the angular resolution, ranges between $14^{\circ}$ and $2^{\circ}$, respectively, which is much better than required.
+MIMAC is currently the only collaboration that has presented 3D tracks for ions below 30 keV.
+There are also other groups (\cite{Vahsen2014, Kohli2017}) making progress in 3D track reconstruction.
+With a $10.8 \times 10.8 \times 5$ cm$^{3}$ prototype we present the reconstructed track length of $^{19}$F$^+$ ions - using the LHI and COMIMAC facilities to have well known kinetic energies.

-We are studying techniques to drill holes at an angle to the drift direction, in order to measure ion tracks at non-zero angles to the drift direction.
-We are also currently analysing data from a ($10 \times 10 \times 25$) cm$^3$ MIMAC chamber which detects $565$ keV neutrons produced by protons of $2.3$ MeV on a $^{7}$Li target in an experiment performed at the AMANDE facility \cite{Gressier2004} at Cadarache (France).
-In the data sample, nuclear recoils with different angles to the drift direction have been produced.
-The results will be discussed in a forthcoming paper.

-The main uncertainty contributions to the angular resolution are from straggling, anode pixelization and diffusion.
-Experimentally obtained track depths have been compared to Monte Carlo SRIM simulations and are significantly longer than expected in the keV energy range.
-Not everything is well understood at these low energies, and more work is also needed on the simulation side.
-Experimental measurements like the ones we are presenting in this paper are fundamental.

-The quality of the track reconstruction with the MIMAC detector presented in this study is very encouraging.
-It is an important step showing the experimental feasibility to access the Galactic origin of a low energy nuclear recoil produced by an elastic WIMP collision.
+Experimentally obtained track depths have been compared to simulations and were significantly longer than expected in the keV energy range using standard assumptions.
+We found, sending the fluorine nuclei at the same kinetic energy, a variation of the number of anode read-outs on the avalanche electric field.
+This observation is interpreted as a space charge effect in the avalanche region, especially important at high gain.
+We used the observed asymmetry in the flash-ADC time signal to estimate a correction factor, which we use to infer the depth of the primary electron cloud.

+The systematic effects presented in the paper influence significantly the track length measurements.
+Their impacts on the angular resolution are investigated in the companion paper~\cite{Tao2020a}.
+Diffusion is often considered as having bad influence on track reconstruction.
+We have shown that it actually increases track lengths, allowing track detection and the reconstruction of the direction of the incoming particle if they are properly described.
+The directional information is a crucial point to measure the energy spectrum of neutronic fields via elastic scattering and a MIMAC detector with a 25 cm drift chamber has achieved such a detection~\cite{Sauzet2019, Tampon2018}.
+Experimental measurements as presented in this paper will help understanding better gas detectors and their response to nuclear recoils for Dark Matter search.